andrebelem/PlanetaryMaps/readme_or_die.txt

 When cloning this repository to your machine to run examples locally, it's necessary to have GMT and PyGMT installed in an environment first.
-Users can use the requirements.txt file to set up their environment, but it's highly recommended to seek details about GMT and PyGMT on the website https://www.pygmt.org/latest/get_started/index.html.
+Users can use the requirements.txt (and environment.yml) file to set up their environment, but it's highly recommended to seek details about GMT and PyGMT on the website https://www.pygmt.org/latest/get_started/index.html.